Guardalavaca: Naming

 "Guardalavaca" literally means "guard the cow" in Spanish.
-There are several accounts as to how this name may have originated; one version maintains that Guardalavaca is a malapropism for its original name Guardalabarca, meaning "guard the ship".
+There are several accounts as to how this name may have originated; one version maintains that Guardalavaca is a malapropism for its original name Guardalabarca, meaning "guard the boat".
 The area was once heavily targeted by sea pirates, and Bahía de Naranjo near what is now the town of Guardalavaca is a secluded shallow bay connected to the open sea by a narrow inlet, which made it a proper safe haven to guard ships against pirates.
 On the other hand, the name may have originated from pirates going after the cattle grazing in the area.
 As pirates were spotted, the local farmers would thus shout, "Guarda la vaca" - guard the cow.

 The Cuban government has attempted on several occasions to change the name of the area as they deem it not to be very appealing; they have so far been unsuccessful.